hodyroff/scs-training/Virtualization/Ceph-Intro.md

 * Data is sorted into *pools*
     - Pools can have their individual replication strategy, scrubbing policy etc.
     - A pool has a set of *placement groups* associated with it
-* Clients need calculate the placement group of an object via CRUSH algorithm
+* Clients need to calculate the placement group of an object via CRUSH algorithm
     - Hashing the object ID resulting in an identifier `<POOLID>.<PG>`
     - From the *placement group*, the *Acting Set* can be determined.
 The Acting Set is a list of OSDs responsible for this PG.